 Budget increases for this item are \$20.0 million in 2021 and \$15.5 million in 2022.
-The main drivers in 2021 are \$13.3 million in higher capital reserve contributions, \$3.3 million more for Debt Reduction Reserve contributions, and an increase of \$3.3 million for contingencies.
-The final item reflects a one-time \$5.6 million increase from moving hiring-related savings to departmental budgets and a planned \$2.3 decrease in contingency funding from 2020.
-(After budget tabling, \$7.9 million in new provincial funding was applied to contingency funding, as explained above.
-That increase is reflected in the "COVID-19 impacts" line.)
-For 2022, the outlook is for contribution increases of \$17.5 million for capital asset reserves and \$0.3 million to the Debt Reduction Reserve, partially offset by a \$2.2 million reduction in contingency funding.
+The main drivers in 2021 are \$13.3 million in higher capital reserve contributions, \$3.3 million more for Debt Reduction Reserve contributions, and an increase of \$3.4 million for contingency items.
+The increase in contingency items reflects a one-time \$5.6 million increase from moving hiring-related savings to departmental budgets, partially offset by a \$2.2 million decrease in contingency funding.
+For 2022, there would be contribution increases of \$17.5 million for capital asset reserves and \$0.3 million to the Debt Reduction Reserve, partially offset by a further \$2.2 million reduction in contingency funding.